 Flash lamp annealing

-Flash lamp annealing (or alternatively pulsed light, photonic sintering, photonic curing) is a method of thermal processing where surfaces are heated in a split second.
-Typical treatment durations are several microseconds up to some milliseconds.
-The surface is treated with one or more highly energetic flashes of a flash lamp.
-Thus, material characteristics can be altered without thermally loading the substrate below.
-Because of that, the use of temperature-sensitive substrates is possible.
+Flash lamp annealing (FLA), also known as pulsed light, photonic sintering or photonic curing, is a thermal post-treatment process in which surfaces are heated in a fraction of a second.
+Typical treatment times range from a few microseconds to a few milliseconds.
+The surface is treated with one or more high-energy flashes from a flash lamp.
+This allows changes in the material properties to be achieved without thermally stressing the underlying substrate.
+This makes it possible to use temperature-sensitive substrates.